nnyazd92/brocaOS/docs/artifacts/BROCA_CAPABILITY_INTERPLAY.md

 Artifact: BrocaOS capability interplay vs a vanilla GPT-5

 1) Executive summary
-- What is “better”: Not raw reasoning gains, but reliable, auditable, and compounding work on your local machine through the synergy of tools (filesystem, version control, world-state mapping, memory graph, approval tokens) and governance (plans, provenance, constrained novelty, human-in-the-loop).
+- What is "better": Not raw reasoning gains, but reliable, auditable, and compounding work on your local machine through the synergy of tools (filesystem, world-state mapping, memory graph, approval tokens) and governance (plans, provenance, constrained novelty, human-in-the-loop).
 - Core advantages:
   - Continuity that survives context resets via artifacts and memory indices (not just chat history).
   - Verifiable, auditable state changes enforced by Plan/Approval/token provenance.
-  - Safer, reversible edits through version-control snapshots and world-state awareness before actions.
+  - Safer, reversible edits through git commands (via terminal) and world-state awareness before actions.
   - Project-level awareness (maps, reports, indices) that Broca maintains and references to avoid redo.
   - Local leverage: can read, analyze, and plan around your actual files and directories, not just pasted snippets.
 - Tradeoffs: Slightly more overhead (plans, approvals), and Broca avoids acting without tokens; Broca does not magically exceed a top-tier model’s raw reasoning but channels it into repeatable, recoverable operations.